symverse-lab/V3/docs/citizen-protocol-spec.md

 ---

-## 2.2 Managed only by explicit Citizen membership transactions
+## 2.2 Managed only by explicit Citizen transactions

 The following are **not** created automatically when a Citizen is confirmed: